wotakumoe/wotaku/guides/mado.md

 Now, your nickname is registered, and you've automatically been identified.
 You are eligible to join Madokami.
 Upon your next visit to Rizon IRC network, use the same nickname, and identify using the following command: `/msg NickServ IDENTIFY yourPassword`

-You can also set up your client to do this automatically by adding it to the **Connect/Autorun commands** for the Rizon network.
-- Hexchat: `HexChat (field in the upper left corner) > Network list > Rizon > Edit > Connect commands > Add`
-- Revolution: `Long press on the network > Edit > Autorun command field > Paste > Save`

 ## Step 3

 1. Type `/join #madokami` at the bottom command bar to join Madokami channel.